rtoal/ple/docs/reinforcement/js.md

 1. In the function call `f(y, z)`, what do we call `y` and `z`?

-1. A function is called higher-order if it does at least one of two things.
+1. A function is called **higher-order** if it does at least one of two things.
 What two things?

 1. What do the array methods `map`, `filter`, `every`, `some`, `find`, and `findIndex` do?

-1. Write the function `function f(x = 3) { return x * y }` (where y is some global variable) without using a default parameter.
+1. Write the function `function f(x = 3) { return x * y }` (where `y` is some global variable) without using a default parameter.

-1. What is a rest parameter?
+1. What is a **rest parameter**?
 Give an example.

 1. Can a function definition have multiple rest parameters?
 Why or why not?

 1. One could argue that all non-default parameters are really default parameters.
 Why?

 1. In many languages, assignment has the form IDENTIFIER = EXPRESSION.
-In JavaScript, the left hand side is not just an identifier.
+In JavaScript, the left hand side is _not_ just an identifier.
 What exactly is the left hand side called?

 1. The old-fashioned to write a function that takes in an array and returns the sum of its first and third elements is: `function f(a) {return a[0] + a[2];}` Rewrite this in a modern fashion, where the function parameter is a pattern.

-1. Write a function that takes in an object and returns the product of its x and y properties.
-If no argument is passed in, return 1.
+1. Write a function that takes in an object and returns the product of its `x` and `y` properties.
+If no argument is passed, return 1.
 Write the function using a pattern for its parameter.
-Supply defaults so the function body is simply return `x * y`.
+Supply defaults so the function body is simply `return x * y;`.

 1. Show how to declare the function that is called like this: `push({onTheStack: s, theValue: v})`?
 Use an object pattern in the parameter list.

-1. What are global scope, function scope, and block scope?
+1. What are **global scope**, **function scope**, and **block scope**?

 1. How do let-bound and var-bound function-scope variables differ?
 (Make sure the phrase “temporal dead zone” appears in your answer.)